Translate

 With open hands and hearts let us pray our Eucharistic Prayer together:

-All: O Holy One you have sent prophets and messengers to show us the way-Abraham, Sarah and Hagar, Moses and Jesus, Buddha and Mohammad, Hildegard and Teresa, Oscar and Dorothy, and all of here and now who celebrate this liturgy today.
+All: O Holy One you have sent prophets and messengers to show us the way-Abraham, Sarah and Hagar, Moses and Jesus, Buddha and Mohammad, Hildegard and Teresa, Oscar and Dorothy, and all of us here and now who celebrate this liturgy today.

 Everything we do, we do together with You.
 We cannot be without You.
 We cannot be without each other.
 You are made visible in this world with our acts of love and kindness.
 With grateful hearts we raise our voices and sing: